19balazs86/PlayingWithWolverineMarten/README.md

 - Getting RequestMessage via RabbitMq and send back a ResponseMessage via RabbitMq response-queue

 > Personal opinion:
+>
-> Both Wolverine and Marten are more than awesome.
+> - Both Wolverine and Marten are more than awesome.
 I enjoy working with them.
-I can imagine Wolverine as a must have in most projects.
+I can imagine Wolverine as a must have in most projects
-> They looks easy to use, but they can become somewhat larger animals as you discover the itsy-bitsy details.
+> - They looks easy to use, but they can become somewhat larger animals as you discover the itsy-bitsy details.
-> The documentation is very good and sufficient length to keep you occupied.
+> - The documentation is very good and sufficient length to keep you occupied
+> - Unit and Integration tests are like a dream using with Alba (also from 'Critter Stack' family)

 ##### Resources - Wolwerine and MartenDB